 ☑ 4.
 Pass on information

 Has the patient discussed the procedure with their GP?
-As an aesthetic practitioner it is currently best pracice to inform the patient’s GP, unless the patient has actively chosen to not to.
+As an Aesthetic practitioner, it is currently best practice to inform the patient’s GP, unless the patient has actively chosen not to.

 Good Medical Practice in Cosmetic Surgery (Independent Healthcare Advisory Services, 2014)